 The company is a legal person who needs a natural person for managing, controlling, directing and overseeing the affairs of the company.
-In a company, the board of directors can appoint or elect one person or more than one person as a director who implements and determines the policies of the company The appointment of the directors is done with the process discussed below.
+In a Private Limited company, the board of directors can appoint or elect one person or more than one person as a director who implements and determines the policies of the company the Appointment of the Directors is done with the process discussed below.

 Under Section 149(1) of the Companies Act 2013 (hereinafter act of 2013) there has to be a board of directors in every company includes only individuals or natural person and not any other legal entities or legal persons and Section 152 defines the appointment of directors.
 However, under Section 168(1) of the act defines the resignation of the directors by giving a writing notice to the board followed with due process.